Kagami/mpv.js/README.md

 ### macOS

 [Homebrew](https://brew.sh/) can compile `libmpv.1.dylib` and all its dependencies.
-To find dylibs that need to be packaged and fix global paths you may use [collect-dylib-deps](scripts/collect-dylib-deps.sh) script.
+To find dylibs that need to be packaged and fix install names you may use [collect-dylib-deps](scripts/collect-dylib-deps.sh) script.

 ### Linux